Delaware Roads - DE 1

 DE 1 parallels US 13, and has helped alleviate the crowded beachgoing corridor as far south as Dover, where 1 and US 113 multiplex as a surface highway.
-Plans to turn more of DE 1 into a freeway exist, but not much is being made of them.
-All photos were taken SB.
-The exception of course is the top photo, courtesy HNTB Corp., which also shows off the kilometer posts that graced DE 1 until 2003 or so.
-DelDOT decided that the metrixperiment was a bust, but I believe the kilometric exit numbering will remain alongside the mileposts, for extra confusion.
+Plans to turn more of DE 1 into a freeway exist, but it's going very slowly one interchange at a time.
+The top photo, courtesy HNTB Corp., shows off the kilometer posts that graced DE 1 until 2003 or so.
+DelDOT decided that the metrixperiment was a bust, but the kilometric exit numbering remains alongside the mileposts, for extra confusion.

 You may think this photo was taken northbound, but it's just off DE 1 SB.
 DE 1B is a spur into Rehoboth Beach, and ends at DE 1A, which is a loop through the community.